 In this paper, we study a branching random walk in random environment (BRWRE), where the particles move around in space like independent random walks in continuous time, and the killing/branching takes place in sites with a random site-dependent rate.
 We are interested in the long-time asymptotics of the annealed moments of any order of the local and global population sizes.
-As was explained in [GM90] for the case of first moments, this question stands in a close connection with the description of the intermittent behaviour of the main particle flow, i.e., its concentration behaviour in small islands.
-According to the best of our knowledge, this question for the higher moments has hardly been investigated for this model yet, the only example being [ABMY00].
-In that paper, a deep relation between the moments of the BRWRE and the parabolic Anderson model is revealed and employed in order to analyse the annealed moments of the BRWRE, i.e., the p-th moments over the medium of the n-th moment over the killing/branching and migration of the total and local population size.
-It is the aim of the present paper to significantly increase the validity and the deepness of the results of [ABMY00] and to reveal the general mechanism that leads to the moment asymptotics.
-In contrast with [ABMY00], we will be using probabilistic methods rather than PDE methods.
+As was explained in [13] for the case of first moments, this question stands in a close connection with the description of the intermittent behaviour of the main particle flow, i.e., its concentration in small islands.

+To the best of our knowledge, this question for the higher moments has hardly been investigated for this model yet, the only examples being [20] and [1].
+To study successive higher moments for local population sizes in the context of intermittent behaviour of the particle field was first suggested in [20], where a proof of strong intermittent behaviour was sketched.
+Later in [1] this was carried out.
+In these articles, a deep relation between the moments of the BRWRE and the parabolic Anderson model was revealed and employed in order to analyse the annealed moments of the BRWRE, i.e., the p-th moments over the medium of the n-th moment over the killing/branching and migration of the total and local population size.
+It is the aim of the present paper to significantly increase the validity and the deepness of these results and to reveal the general mechanism that leads to the moment asymptotics.
+In contrast with [20] and [1], we will be using probabilistic methods rather than PDE methods.